yahyaKacem/simple_rich_text_editor_with_contenteditable/README.md

 Simple text editor with contenteditable
 ========================================

-Simple text editor with contenteditable not with an iframe.
+simple text editor with contenteditable div not with an iframe.